codership/documentation/galeracluster/source/documentation/state-transfer.rst

 .. note:: The most important parameter for Incremental State Transfers is ``gcache.size`` on the donor node.
 This controls how much space you allocate in system memory for caching write-sets.
 The more space available the more write-sets you can store.
 The more write-sets you can store the wider the seqno gaps you can close through Incremental State Transfers.

-   On the other hand, if the write-set cache is much larger than the size of your database state, Incremental State Transfers begun less efficient than sending a state snapshot.
+   On the other hand, if the write-set cache is much larger than the size of your database state, Incremental State Transfers become less efficient than sending a state snapshot.

 .. _`state-transfer-gcache`: